 Editing mistakes to avoid

 Editing apps make tweaking pictures a little too easy, and it’s not hard to go overboard.
 If you follow the photography tips above, most images will just need a few little tweaks to look beautiful.
-I often see new photographers or social media accounts over exposing, saturating, and sharpening their images.
-Sometimes less is more!
+Often new photographers over expose, saturate, and sharpen their images all in one go but remember—sometimes less is more.

 DSLR photography tips

-I owned my DSLR for almost two years before I even attempted to shoot on anything other than auto mode.
-If you’re a beginner like I am, there’s nothing wrong with shooting in auto, but you do have more control if you learn manual.
+Most people who own a DSLR camera but are not photo pros never shoot outside auto mode.
+And, if you’re a beginner, there’s nothing wrong with shooting in auto.
+However, you do have more control if you learn manual.

-Manual mode means you control every aspect of the image: Aperture, shutter speed, and ISO.
+This simply means you control every aspect of the image: aperture, shutter speed, and ISO.
+We break these down below.

 Aperture (also known as “f stop”) allows you to control how blurry the background looks.
 You may notice in professional photography, the subject is usually a bit sharper than the background like this: